Chaim Herzog: Legal career

 After leaving the army, Herzog opened a private law practice.
 He returned to public life in 1967, when the Six-Day War broke out, as a military commentator for Kol Israel radio news.
-Following the capture of the West Bank, he was appointed Military Governor of East Jerusalem, and Judea and Samaria.
+Following the capture of the West Bank, he was appointed Military Governor of the West Bank, including East Jerusalem.

 In 1972, he went into partnership with Michael Fox and Yaakov Neeman, and established the law firm of Herzog, Fox & Neeman, one of the largest law firms in Israel.

 Diplomatic and political career

 In 1975, Herzog was appointed Israel's Ambassador to the United Nations, in which capacity he served until 1978.
 During his term the UN adopted the "Zionism is Racism" resolution (General Assembly Resolution 3379), which Herzog condemned and symbolically tore up (as his father had done to one of the British white papers regarding the British Mandate in Palestine), saying: "For us, the Jewish people, this resolution based on hatred, falsehood and arrogance, is devoid of any moral or legal value.
 For us, the Jewish people, this is no more than a piece of paper and we shall treat it as such."
 In recent years British historians headed by Simon Sebag-Montefiore have included this speech in a book on speeches that changed the world, which includes others by Martin Luther King Jr., Nelson Mandela, Winston Churchill and John F. Kennedy.
 Furthermore, Herzog raised the voice against the indifference of some Jewish leaders who seemed "to act with indifference" to the light of the said condemnation against Zionism, he asked then: "Where is the Jewish people?" in The New York Times article titled: "Herzog Asserts Jews Didn't Aid Israelis in U.N.
 Zionism Debate".
 After the publication of the editorial, "several letters of support arrived to the Israel delegation at the United Nations", he had become a hero for the common Jewish American citizen.

 In the 1981 elections, Herzog entered politics for the first time, winning a seat in the Knesset as a member of the Alignment, the predecessor to the Labor Party.